IrinaSvirkina/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/javadoc/com/bigbrassband/jira/git/services/GIJFacade.html.md

 ## doReindex(Integer)
 Starts the reindex process in a separate thread and returns the result immediately.
  <br>
- Reindex operation can be executed just by admin or a user having access to all repositories.
+ Reindex operation can be executed only by admin or a user having access to all repositories.
  <br><br>
  This is an async operation.
  <br>